 Everyone needs to eat; am I right?

-It is fun to stretch the ‘ol legs or get fancy and get wine and cheese while rolling along (or whatever special treat that could make your day).
+It is fun to stretch the ‘ol legs or get a treat like wine and cheese while rolling along (or other special treats).

 One advantage of train travel is that it allows you to review your destination plans before arriving.

-The weather predictions might help you decide that you no longer wish to walk across the Golden Gate Bridge when you planned.
-Or maybe you might decide at the last minute to go to different beignets shops every morning during a New Orleans visit.
+The weather predictions might help you decide if walking across the Golden Gate Bridge is still a good idea for your plans.
+Or open your schedule for the last minute changes, such as different beignet shops every morning during a New Orleans visit.
 If you have a beignet every morning, I understand and will not judge; send me a picture!

 Smartphones

-Downloading a few games might help you with downtime or waiting at the station.
+Downloading a few games can pass the time during downtime or while waiting at the station.

-A tablet can be a great multifunctional tool for travelers because it can be an entertainment center, jukebox, e-reader, audiobook library, learning center, etc.
+A tablet, such as an iPad, can be a great multifunctional tool for travelers.
+It can be an entertainment center, jukebox, e-reader, audiobook library, learning center, etc.

 A tablet can be an excellent substitute for a computer if you need to do light work while on your adventure.
 Nowadays, tablets are reasonably powerful for many tasks, and you can even get a keyboard if required.